How to Install ClamAV on Fedora

 Database updated and loaded.

-Once the database is updated, start the clamav-freshclam service and enable it to run automatically on system boot:
+After the database update completes, start the clamav-freshclam service and enable it to run automatically on system boot:

 sudo systemctl enable clamav-freshclam --now